-In fact, after finishing this book, I found out that Candace Craw-Goldman, a friend of mine here in Kansas, has interviewed Cathy Byrd as part of her work as a QHHT practitioner!
+After finishing this book, I found out that Candace Craw-Goldman a friend of mine here in Kansas has interviewed Cathy Byrd as part of her work as a QHHT practitioner!

-Often, around age 6-7, memories like this start to fade as the child begins to identify more strongly with their current personality and body.
-In fact, there came a point where Christian said ‘I’ve decided to be myself now’.
+Often, around the age of 6-7, memories like this start to fade for children as they begin to identify more strongly with their current life situation.

 In fact, there came a point where Christian said ‘I’ve decided to be myself now‘.